RazTurgeman97/manipulator-project/README.md

-# Learn ROS 2 by Building a Real Robot 🚀
+# Learn ROS 2 by Building a Real Robot - Manipulator 🚀

 Welcome to my GitHub repository showcasing projects and exercises from the Udemy course [*"Learn ROS 2 by Building a Real Robot"*](https://www.udemy.com/course/ros-2-course/).
 This course adopts a *Learn by Doing* approach, blending theory, practical applications, and hands-on experiments with both simulated and real robots.